daniel-lanciana/style-guides/sql.md

 ### General

-* Ensure the name is unique and does not exist as a [reserved keyword][reserved-keywords].
+* Ensure the name is unique and does not exist as a reserved keywords.
 * Keep the length to a maximum of 30 characters.
 * Only use letters, numbers and underscores in names—and begin with a letter and not end with an underscore.
 * Avoid the use of multiple consecutive underscores—these can be hard to read.